metacpan/metacpan-cpan-extracted/distros/l/lazy/README.md

 Or

-    use lazy qw( --global --verbose );
+    use lazy qw( --man-pages --with-recommends --verbose );

 You get the idea.

-This module uses [App::cpm](https://metacpan.org/pod/App::cpm)'s defaults, so by default modules will be installed to a folder called `local` in your current working directory.
-This folder will be created on demand.
+This module uses [App::cpm](https://metacpan.org/pod/App::cpm)'s defaults, with the exception being that we default to global installs rather than local.

 So, the default usage would be:

-    use local::lib 'local';
     use lazy;

-If you want the module available generally, use the `--global` switch.
+If you want to use a local lib:

-    use lazy qw( --global );
+    use local::lib qw( my_local_lib );
+    use lazy;

+Lazy will automatically pick up on your chosen local::lib and install there.
+Just make sure that you `use local::lib` before you `use lazy`.

 ## CAVEATS

+\* If not installing globally, `use local::lib` before you `use lazy`

+\* Don't pass the `-L` or `--local-lib-contained` args directly to `lazy`.
+Use [local::lib](https://metacpan.org/pod/local::lib) directly to get the best (and least confusing) results.

-Be sure to remove `lazy` before you put your work into production.
+\* Remove `lazy` before you put your work into production.

 ## SEE ALSO